Trouvère

 Trouvère (/truːˈvɛər/, [tʁuvɛʁ]), sometimes spelled trouveur (/truːˈvəːr/, [tʁuvœʁ]), is the Northern French (langue d'oïl) form of the langue d'oc (Occitan) word trobador, the precursor of the modern French word troubadour.
 Trouvère refers to poet-composers who were roughly contemporary with and influenced by the trobadors, both composing and performing lyric poetry during the High Middle Ages, but while the trobadors composed and performed in Old Occitan, the trouvères used the northern dialects of France.
-One of the first known trouvère was Chrétien de Troyes (fl.
+One of the first known trouvères was Chrétien de Troyes (fl.
 1160s–1180s) and the trouvères continued to flourish until about 1300.
 Some 2130 trouvère poems have survived; of these, at least two-thirds have melodies.

 Etymology

-The etymology of the word troubadour and its cognates in other languages is disputed, but may be related to trobar, "to compose, to discuss, to invent", cognative with Old French trover, "to compose something in verses".
-(For a discussion of the etymology of the word troubadour and its cognates, see troubadour - etymology.)
+The etymology of the word troubadour and its cognates in other languages is disputed, but may be related to trobar, "to compose, to discuss, to invent", cognate with Old French trover, "to compose something in verses".
+(For a discussion of the etymology of the word troubadour and its cognates, see .)